In-patient luxury rehab center in Thailand

 Kleptomania is a persistent neurotic impulse to steal.
 A person with kleptomania experiences a recurrent inability to resist the compulsive need to steal items they don’t need or have little to no value.

-Kleptomania is not the same thing as shoplifting or “ordinary” stealing.
-Ordinary stealing or shoplifting is premeditated, a person often plans to take something, and it’s usually for financial gain or because they believe they need the object.
 On the other hand, a person with kleptomania doesn’t plan to take something.
 They don’t need things they steal, and they don’t take them to achieve any form of gain or benefit from it.
-Instead, they just can’t control the need to take something.
+Instead, they’re not able to control the need to take something.

-While shoplifting is common, kleptomania is relatively rare.
-This type of impulse control disorder affects 0.3% to 0.6% of the general population.
-Some reports show that six in 1000 people have kleptomania and around 1.2 million people in the United States have this form of impulse control disorder.
+Meanwhile, a 2004 study by Aboujaoude et al., published in The Primary Care Companion to the Journal of Clinical Psychiatry revealed that six in 1000 people have kleptomania and around 1.2 million people in the United States have this form of impulse control disorder.

 The diagnostic process includes both physical and psychological evaluation.
 The main objective of the physical evaluation is to determine the potential presence of physical causes that trigger kleptomania.

-Kleptomania has a strong impact on a person’s mental health and wellbeing, and it can have a harmful effect on their life.
+Patients receive a questionnaire about symptoms, impulses, and behaviors.
+Kleptomania has a strong impact on a person’s mental health and wellbeing, and it has a harmful effect on their life.
 A person with kleptomania doesn’t like to steal.
 They don’t even want to do so.
-However, they can’t resist the urge to steal.
+However, they’re not able to resist the urge to steal.
 More precisely, they feel powerless about it.
-Many individuals with kleptomania live in fear of being arrested.
+Individuals with kleptomania live in fear of being arrested.
 Their impulsive need to steal jeopardizes relationships, social life, and career.

 4. Pyromania